ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 ## Troubleshooting Tips
 Synchronization could fail for the following reasons:
-* Missing custom fields, custom incident_types, phases, etc. Ensure you have exported and re-imported these customizations into the target Resilient instance.
+* Missing custom fields, custom incident_types, phases, etc. Ensure you have exported and re-imported these customizations into the target Resilient organization.
 Also check the permissions set on your target Resilient user account or api token associated with incident, artifact, task, etc. creation, including creating wiki pages.
 * Artifacts with custom artifact types cannot be synchronized at this time.
 * Older incident fields missing required fields defined at a later point in time.
 The only remedy is to modify the definition of the fields from `required` to `optional` and then resync the field using the rule `Data Feed: Sync Incidents`.
 * Matching criteria filtered the incident.
-Review the values specified in `matching_incident_fields` and the value specified in `matching_operator`
+Review the values specified in `matching_incident_fields` and the value specified in `matching_operator`.
-* Change the log level to debug to receive additional troubleshooting information on synchronization issues
+* Change the log level to debug to receive additional troubleshooting information on synchronization issues.
 * Changes to tasks, artifacts, notes, etc. before the incident is synchronized.
   - If the log displays a message such as:
   `Incident not found.
 Queued to retry task:xxx->xxx to xxx`